 9. Fund Cut off Time

-With smallcase investments, investors can utilize dips on an investment day.
-While in mutual funds, the trading happens before the fund cut off time.
-The units are computed at the NAV that is announced after the market closes.
+With small-case investments, investors can utilize dips on an investment day.
+In mutual funds, trading happens before the fund cutoff time.
+The units are computed at the NAV, announced after the market closes.
 Furthermore, a mutual fund typically reinvests the dividend.
-While smallcase investors can control and time the market to earn better returns.
+Small-case investors can control and time the market to earn better returns.

 10. Taxation and Benefits

-Taxation of equity mutual funds and smallcase is the same.
-Capital gains for investments held for less than one year are taxable at a Short Term Capital Gains (STCG) tax rate of 15%.
-While for the investments with a holding period greater than one year Long Term Capital Gains above INR 1,00,000 are taxable at 10%.
+Equity mutual funds and small cases are taxed the same.
+Capital gains for investments held for less than one year are taxable at a Short-Term Capital Gains (STCG) tax rate of 15%.
+For investments with a holding period over one year, Long-Term Capital Gains above INR 1,00,000 are taxable at 10%.

-Furthermore, smallcase investments do not attract any tax benefits.
-While investments in Equity Linked Savings Scheme (ELSS) qualify for tax exemption under Section 80C of the Income Tax Act 1961.
+Furthermore, small-case investments do not attract any tax benefits.
+Investments in Equity Linked Savings Scheme (ELSS) qualify for tax exemption under Section 80C of the Income Tax Act 1961.
 Investments up to INR 1,50,000 per financial year qualify for this exemption.

 Explore our article on Mutual Fund Charges